ROCm/rocm-install-on-windows/docs/how-to/debugger-windows.rst

         6         *out = a + b;
         (gdb)

 That’s it!
-See the ROCgdb documentation for more details.
+You can find more information about ROCgdb in the copy of the ROCgdb manual that is installed with the HIP SDK.
+The manual is located under the `share\html` subdirectory, for example, for an SDK installed at `C:\Program Files\AMD\ROCm\7.1`, the manual is located under `C:\Program Files\AMD\ROCm\7.1\share\html`.